 In order to co-ordinate the various clubs’ pistol interests and to organise island-wide competitions and selection procedures, the Jersey Pistol Association was formed in 1986, with the JPC as a founding Member.
 Since that time the JPA has organised many major meetings, including the pistol events in the Commonwealth Shooting Federation (European Division) Championships, whenever they have been held in Jersey.
 The JPC ranges, as the best pistol ranges in the Island, are always used for these bigger events.

 The JPA also organizes Jersey participation in a wide range of events outside the Island, such as the Island Games.
 Pistol events have featured in every Island Games, with the Jersey team bringing back several medals every time – except 1989 when there was only Air Pistol and no Jersey pistol competitors.
 Indeed, they usually bring back far more Jersey medals per team member than any of the other 14 or 15 sports.

-Jersey currently has three GB ISSF Pistol Shooting Judges (Derek Bernard, Mick Radcliffe and Terry Underwood), who have each completed the necessary training courses and tests.
+Jersey currently has two GB ISSF Pistol Shooting Judges (Derek Bernard and Terry Underwood), who have each completed the necessary training courses and tests.